Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

 \subsection{The Algorithm}

-In this subsection, we shall summarize the algorithm for constructing the generators of the Fuchsian group as a function of the Fenchel-Nielsen coordinates.
-An explicit F-N system on a hyperbolic Riemann surface can be represented by a table.
-We shall call this the pairing table for the F-N system.
-Pairing table has $q$ row, one for each pair of pants $P_i$.
-The entry in the $i^{\mathrm{th}}$ row ant $k^{\mathrm{th}}$ column identifies the boundary element $b_{i,k}$ as corresponding to either a coordinate geodesic $L_j$ or boundary element $b_j$ (cusp) of $\mathcal{R}_0$.
-We also assume that we are given the appropriate point $\Phi$ in F-N coordinate space.
-Then the following algorithm gives the explicit matrices. \begin{enumerate}
+We now summarize the algorithm for constructing the generators of a Fuchsian group as a function of FN coordinates.
+An explicit FN system on a hyperbolic surface can be represented by a table called {\it the pairing table for the FN system}.
+A pairing table has $q$ rows, one for each pair of pants $P_i$.
+The entry in the $i$\textsuperscript{th} row and $k$\textsuperscript{th} column identifies the boundary element $b_{i,k}$ as corresponding to either a coordinate geodesic $L_j$ or a boundary element $b_j$ (cusp) of $\mathcal{R}_0$.
+The following algorithm then gives the explicit matrices